smkalami/ypea/README.md

   - Sample usage: Transportation Problem.

 All of these variable types are encoded to real values in the range of [0,1].
 Hence, all of the algorithms implemented in YPEA can be used to solve any defined problem, interchangeably.

+## Citing YPEA
+YPEA Toolbox for MATLAB is open-source and free to use.
+If you are going to use the toolbox in your research projects and you want to cite that, please use the following format.

+**Mostapha Kalami Heris, Yarpiz Evolutionary Algorithms Toolbox for MATLAB (YPEA), Yarpiz, 2020.**